The Pharmakos – The Ancient Greek Scapegoat

 Fire Jumping- Photo Proto Thema.

-Village women gather together to build a bonfire, when the fire has been lit, they dance around it, singing songs of May and spring.
+Village women gather together to build a bonfire, when the fire has been lit, they dance around it singing songs of May and spring.

-At the end of the celebrations, as an act of absolution, people jump over the fire three times, a human effigy, made from straw, is then thrown on the fire as a scapegoat, in the belief that this will protect them against all evil, just as they believed thousands of years ago.
+A human effigy, made from straw, is then thrown on the fire as a scapegoat in the belief that this will protect them against all evil, just as they believed thousands of years ago.

 You may also like...